-Part of this process in the shop could be a brief assessment or gait analysis, where the staff member will either look at your feet as you walk or while you run on a treadmill.
+When shopping for running shoes, part of the process involves a brief assessment or gait analysis, where a staff member will either look at your feet as you walk or while you run on a treadmill.

-But whatever recommendation you’re given in-store, it is wise to try on plenty of pairs and to trust how you feel in the shoe just as much as the information given to you by the sales assistant.
+However, whatever recommendation you’re given in-store, it is wise to try on plenty of pairs of running shoes and to trust how you feel in the them just as much as the information given to you by the sales assistant.

-If you’re unsure how one pair feels compared to another, it is also a good idea to put one of each on and that should give you a good idea as to which is the most comfortable.
+If you’re unsure how one pair feels compared to another, it is also a good idea to put one on each foot to you a good idea as to which is the most comfortable.

-Don’t be afraid to walk out without buying if you’re unsure that you’ve nailed the perfect pair for you.
-There will be another shop where the right shoes for you could be waiting.
+Don’t be afraid to walk out without buying anything if you haven't nailed the perfect pair for you.
+There will be another shop where the right shoes could be waiting.
 Once you've found your perfect pair, read our guide on breaking in new running shoes